Kigali Genocide Memorial Centre Rwanda Tour

 Kigali Genocide Memorial Centre Rwanda Tour Prices

-Dates From Dates To Price Per Person Children Aged 8 to 12 Years
+| Dates From | Dates To | Price Per Person | Children Aged 8 to 12 Years |

-1st January 2024 31st December 2024 Request for rates Request for rates
+| 1st January 2026 | 31st December 2026 | Request for rates | Request for rates |

 Notes

-Do not step or walk on the mass graves
+* Do not step or walk on the mass graves

 * Children under the age of 12 are not permitted to visit

 * Eating/ drinking is not allowed in the gardens or in the memorial exhibition.
-You are invited to visit the memorial cafe where you can enjoy a range of meals
+You are invited to visit the memorial cafe, where you can enjoy a range of meals

 * The Kigali Genocide Memorial is the final resting place for more than 250,000 victims of the 1994 Genocide against the Tutsi.
-We kindly ask you to maintain respectful behaviour and a dress code
+We kindly ask you to maintain respectful behavior and a dress code

 Kigali Genocide Memorial Centre Rwanda Tour Prices Rates Excludes: